 Some of the most important safety precautions follow.
 However, we cannot warn you of every conceivable hazard that can arise in performing maintenance.
 Only you can decide whether or not you should perform a given task.

 Improper maintenance can cause an unsafe condition.

-Failure to properly follow maintenance instructions and precautions can cause serious injuries or death.
+Failure to properly follow maintenance instructions and precautions can cause you to be seriously hurt or killed.

 Always follow the procedures and precautions in this owner's manual.

 Safety Precautions